lucasrodes/dd2432-labs/README.md

 # dd2432-labs

  ⚠️ **Dear KTH ANN students...
 Please try to implement the labs first by yourself.
-You may use our code and work to get inspiration, but remember the [KTH Code of Honor](https://www.kth.se/en/csc/utbildning/hederskodex/inledning-1.17237)**
+Do remember the [KTH Code of Honor](https://www.kth.se/en/csc/utbildning/hederskodex/inledning-1.17237)**

 ⭐️ **Also, if our work helps you out, consider starring it.**